-Mike TomaroProfessor, Jazz Studies, Jazz Saxophone, and Composition; Program Director of Jazz Studies; Conductor, Jazz Ensemble
+Mike TomaroProfessor of Jazz Studies, Jazz Saxophone, and Composition; Program Director of Jazz Studies; Conductor, Jazz Ensemble

 Mary Pappert School of Music

 Mike Tomaro has been the Director of the Jazz Studies Program at the Mary Pappert School of Music at Duquesne University in Pittsburgh, PA since 1997.
 This saxophonist, composer, arranger and educator earned his B.S. degree in Music Education from Duquesne University and his M.A. degree in Saxophone Performance from George Mason University in Fairfax, VA.
 Prior to his appointment at Duquesne, he lived in the Washington, D.C. area for seventeen years as a member of the Army Blues Jazz Ensemble, a unit of the prestigious "Pershing's Own" U.S. Army Band.
 While a member of this group, he served as its Enlisted Musical Director and performed for Presidents Reagan, Bush and Clinton as well as heads of state from around the world.
 He also composed and/or arranged much of the Army Blues repertoire and was featured as a soloist on several of the group's albums and CDs.
 Mike is a Yamaha Performing Artist and endorses Vandoren reeds, mouthpieces and ligatures exclusively.